 Creamy Tuna Pasta Bake is a great way to finish any day, especially a hectic day when you have to skip a planned trip to the grocery store.
 Most ingredients can be found in your pantry such as tinned tuna, dry pasta, tomato passata and tinned sweetcorn.
 It's also a quick dish that you can get on the table in under 40 minutes and freezes well if you have leftovers or want to get organised one weekend with some batch cooking.

-I have been a big fan of tuna pasta throughout my life.
-It was a favourite on my childhood dinner schedule and also a go-to during my student days.
+I have been a big fan of cosy and hearty pasta bakes throughout my life.
+Tuna pasta and Cheesy Pasta, and Stovetop Mac and Cheese were among my favourite childhood dinners and also a go-to during my student days.
 My goal with this recipe was to inject some big bold flavours into the sauce and give it a wow-factor that some of the previous tuna pasta bakes were lacking.
 I have also found that some tuna bakes can be a little dry.
 Somehow tinned tuna absorbs a lot of liquid when baked in the oven.
 I have added milk and cream to ensure the sauce remains moist and juicy.

 The ingredient list for this recipe is longer than I originally imagined it would be.
 I experimented with various seasonings and sauces I had in my fridge and cupboard and fell in love with the tasty flavours they all brought to the dish.
 If you don't have all the ingredients, don't worry.
 I strongly suggest you go ahead and make it and feel free to get creative and use what's available.
 Creamy Tuna Pasta Bake is a very flexible and versatile dish.

 - Canned tuna - use canned tuna, ideally in spring water instead of oil or brine.